 A.6.1.
 This chapter of the safety analysis report should provide a description of the reactor cooling systems that remove the heat from the reactor.
-The description should contain the main design characteristics and performance characteristics in operational states and accident conditions.
+The description should contain the main design characteristics and performance characteristics.
 It should be supported by schematic flow diagrams and an elevation drawing of the cooling systems.
-This chapter of the safety analysis report may not be required for subcritical assemblies.